qwertie/learn-react/docs/tutorial-1.md

 ### Build tools ###

-Several [tools for "building" and "packaging" your code](https://stateofjs.com/2017/build-tools/results) are available - Grunt, Browserify, Gulp, Webpack - but we'll keep it simple here and only require the built-in features of `npm`.
+Several [tools for "building" and "packaging" your code](https://stateofjs.com/2017/build-tools/results) are available - webpack, Grunt, Browserify, Gulp, Parcel - but all these things are optional and I'll show you how make do with `npm` and, if you want, Parcel or webpack.

 ### CSS Flavors ###